Chassiduswiki/chabad-mafteach/CHABAD-MAFTEIACH-ROADMAP.md

 ---

 *This document represents the current state of Chabad Maftaiach as of December 2025.
-The system has achieved a solid foundation with core reading functionality and is poised for rapid expansion into advanced features and broader impact.*
+The system has achieved a solid foundation with core reading functionality, hierarchical navigation, and a sophisticated citation system with RTL Hebrew support.
+The platform is production-ready for basic usage while being architected for extensive future expansion into advanced features and broader impact.*